RogerVFbr/MySQLAccess/README.md

     // For use with MySQLAccess, model has to implement parameterless constructor public Employee () {}

+    @Override
+    public String toString() {
+        return "Employee { " +
+                "id=" + id +
+                ", name='" + name + '\'' +
+                ", dept='" + dept + '\'' +
+                ", salary=" + salary + " " +
+                '}';
     }
+}
 ```
+MySQLAccess will use the model's field names to automatically map any data incoming or outgoing from/to the database.
+For instance, a table containing columns with names ID, NAME, DEPT and SALARY would have it's data
+routed directly to a model as long as it's field names are similar and data types are compatible.
+The example below shows the minimum possible implementation of a model capable of sending/receiving
+data from MySQLAccess methods.
+It's essential to implement a constructor without parameters, however, you can
+implement as many constructors as you want.
+You can also implement other methods, such as getters/setters,
+they will not impact the algorithm. toString method is not needed, but advisable.
 Make sure to name your model fields with the same names of your table columns.
 Similar names will also work,
 however, exact names are recommended.
 It's also possible to omit some of the fields and retrieve only the required
 columns.